opendatacube/datacube-ows/docs/configuration.rst

            "type": "json"
        }

-   N.B.
-Resolution of relative file paths is done in the following order:
+   .. note:: Resolution of relative file paths is done in the following order:

       a) Relative to the working directory of the web app.

-   b) If a JSON file is being included from another JSON file, relative to
-      directory in which the including file resides.
+      b) If a JSON file is being included from another JSON file, relative to directory in which the including file resides.

 Note that this does not just apply when the included python or json entity is a dictionary/object.
 Any of the above include directives could expand to an array, or even to single integer or string.